 No matter your favorite teams or games, you won’t miss a second of the action at some of Orlando’s best places to watch sports.

 We’re also a sports fanatic’s paradise thanks to championship venues that broadcast every sport imaginable, making it easy to find one-of-a-kind places to catch all your favorite games.
-What's more, these venues are prioritizing your safety with enhanced health and sanitization measures designed to protect you.
-From the theme parks to downtown, and offering plenty of extras, here are 10 of our favorite places to watch televised sports in Orlando!
+From the theme parks to downtown, and offering plenty of extras, here are 10 of our favorite places to watch televised sports in Orlando.

 Best Places to Watch Sports in Orlando’s Tourism District